 Who benefits from Night at the Museum?

 The easy answer … everyone.
 As a Smithsonian Affiliate, the museum offers visitors a world-class transportation experience through interactive exhibits, educational opportunities, entertaining events, and hands-on activities.
-Dedicated to education and preserving transportation history, the museum opened in 2003.
+Dedicated to education and the preservation of transportation history, the museum opened in 2003.
 It continues to flourish and is often ranked among the top automobile museums in the United States.

 2025 Sponsors!